rapid7/insightconnect-plugins/trendmicro_apex/help.md

 #### Blacklist File

-This action is used to add a file to the UDSO list of the Apex Security Manager.
+This action is used to add a file to the User-defined Suspicious Object (UDSO) list of the Apex Security Manager.

 ##### Input